ruslylove/datastruct/lectures/class-diagram.md

 ## The Class Box 📦

-A class is represented by a rectangle with three compartments stacked vertically. [cite: 78]
+A class is represented by a rectangle with three compartments stacked vertically.

 | Compartment | Content | Example |
 |---|---|---|